Ferohmd/MS1-Project/README.md

 - Once it is refreshed, you will see a green tick that the page is published to Github Pages. ( Your site is published at https://ferohmd.github.io/MS1-Project/)

 ## Creating a local clone of the repository
-- Log in on GitHub and find the repository you wish to make a copy off.
+- Log in to Github and find the [repository](https://github.com/Ferohmd/MS1-Project) you wish to make a copy off.
 - Click on the dropdown labelled ''Code'' in the green button and copy the link,
 - Once that the URL is copied, open Git Bash.
 - Bring changes to the location of where you want the cloned directory to be made.